Paweł Finder: Early life

 Finder came from an affluent Jewish shopkeeping family in Bielitz, where he was educated.
 He briefly flirted with Zionism while still at school and visited Palestine.
-He studied chemistry in Vienna, Mulhouse and Paris.
-A chemical engineer, he was a researcher at the Conservatoire national des arts et métiers and was an assistant to Frédéric Joliot-Curie.
+He studied Chemistry in Vienna, Mulhouse and Paris.
+As a chemical engineer, he was a researcher at the Conservatoire national des arts et métiers and was an assistant to Frédéric Joliot-Curie.

 Communist Party activist

 From 1922 to 1924 he was a member of the Austrian Communist Party, and from 1924 to 1928 of the French Communist Party, serving in the Central Committee apparatus and writing articles for l'Humanité.
 He was expelled from France for Communist activity in 1928 and returned to Poland.
-He completed military service in officer school.
-He was active in the underground Communist Party of Poland (KPP) until his arrest in 1934, serving as secretary in Silesia, Łódź, Warsaw and Kraków, and as a member of the National Secretariat in 1933.
+He completed military service in an officer school.
+He was active in the underground Communist Party of Poland (KPP) until his arrest in 1934, serving as a secretary in Silesia, Łódź, Warsaw and Kraków, and as a member of the National Secretariat in 1933.

 He was arrested in 1934 and sentenced to 12 years' imprisonment.
 During the German and Soviet invasions of Poland in September 1939 he was able to flee Rawicz prison and went to the Soviet Union.
 He worked in the planning commission of the local authority established in Soviet-occupied Białystok, becoming its chairman early in 1941.
 Finder fled to Moscow when the Germans invaded and directed to the Comintern training school as a leader of the 'initiative group' formed to re-establish the Communist movement in Poland.
 On 27 December 1941 he parachuted into Poland.
 In the troika that formed and led the PPR (with Marceli Nowotko and Bolesław Mołojec), he provided intellectual and ideological support for Nowotko.
 He succeeded him as secretary in January 1943, following the murder of Nowotko and the subsequent execution of Mołojec.